Mediagone/types-common/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![Software License][ico-license]](LICENSE)

 Value Objects are small and **immutable** classes representing typed values usually implemented using PHP primitive types.
 However, objects can embed validation to ensure that your data is **always valid** without adding any check elsewhere in your code.
+That's why you should ALWAYS use Value Objects rather than primitive types!

-That's why you should ALWAYS use Value Objects rather than primitive types.
+This package provides most common types you can use in any project.

 ## Installation
 This package requires **PHP 7.4+**